-- Loosen the jam nut (A) 1. on the chain adjustment bolt (B). - 2.
+- Loosen the jam nut (A) on the chain adjustment bolt (B). - 2.
 Tighten or loosen the chain adjustment bolt until the proper chain tension is achieved. - 3.
-Tighten the jam nut against the chain drive housing. - 4.
-Clean the inside of the cover, both sides of the gasket, and the gasket mounting surface.
+Tighten the jam nut against the chain drive housing. - Clean the inside of the cover, both sides of the gasket, and the gasket mounting surface.

-- Reinstall the gasket and drive chain cover and tight-5. en all the bolts until the gasket begins to compress.
-Do not overtighten and deform the cover plate or the cover may leak. - 6.
-If additional grease needs added to the chain drive, remove the plug (C) on the top of the chain drive and add a multipurpose lithium NLGI 00 grease and reinstall the plug.
+6. If additional grease needs added to the chain drive, remove the plug (C) on the top of the chain drive and add a multipurpose lithium NLGI 00 grease and reinstall the plug.